 Sarah Hays Coomer is a Mayo Clinic Certified Wellness Coach, a Certified Personal Trainer with the National Strength and Conditioning Association, a Certified Nutrition and Wellness Coach and Prenatal Fitness Specialist with the American Fitness Professionals & Associates, and a member of the American College of Sports Medicine.
-Sarah is the author of three books: The Habit Trip: A Fill-in-the-Blank Journey to a Life on Purpose (Coming December 1, 2020, Running Press, Physical Disobedience: An Unruly Guide to Health and Stamina for the Modern Feminist (2018, Seal Press/Hachette) and Lightness of Body and Mind: A Radical Approach to Weight and Wellness (2016, Rowman & Littlefield).
-Her work has been featured in Shape, MSN, Thrive Global, The Wall Street Journal, Utne Reader, New York Daily News, Huffington Post, Bustle, and The Tennessean, among others.
+Sarah is the author of three books: The Habit Trip: A Fill-in-the-Blank Journey to a Life on Purpose (Coming December 1, 2020, Running Press, Physical Disobedience: An Unruly Guide to Health and Stamina for the Modern Feminist (2018, Seal Press) and Lightness of Body and Mind: A Radical Approach to Weight and Wellness (2016, Rowman & Littlefield).
+Her work has been featured in Thrive Global, The Wall Street Journal, Utne Reader, New York Daily News, Huffington Post, Bustle, and The Tennessean, among others.
 She has spoken at organizations and universities nationwide including Google, Vanderbilt University, the Nashville Women's March 2019, The University of the South, the Tennessee Immigrant and Refugee Rights Coalition, Confluence, and the Girls to the Moon Conference.

-Sarah lives and trains in Nashville, TN with her husband, son, and two sweet pitbulls, Ringo and Moon.
-In addition to traditional personal training and wellness coaching, she works with populations that face particular challenges connecting with their bodies, including first time exercisers, pregnancy and postpartum fitness, obesity (teen and adult), chronic pain, eating disorders, depression, heart disease, cancer, and the elderly.
+Sarah lives and trains in Nashville, TN with her husband, son, and two pitbulls, Ringo and Moon.
+In addition to traditional wellness coaching and personal training, she works with populations that face particular challenges connecting with their bodies, including first time exercisers, pregnancy and postpartum fitness, obesity (teen and adult), chronic pain, eating disorders, depression, heart disease, cancer, and the elderly.
 She sees beauty and power in every one of their bodies and strives to help them see the same.